Survivorship - Child/Young Adult

 Beyond the Cure: Information for Survivors of Childhood Cancer - The mission of Beyond the Cure is to help childhood cancer survivors integrate the cancer experience into their new life as survivors and successfully handle the challenges that are ahead of them and to celebrate survivorship.
 This site provides valuable information on the late effects of treatment as well as information on general survivorship issues.

-Camp Mak-Dream - Camp Mak-A-Dream is a cost-free camp in Montana for children (ages 6-14), teens (ages 15-18) and young adults (age 18-30) with cancer.
+Camp Mak-A-Dream - Camp Mak-A-Dream is a cost-free camp in Montana for children (ages 6-14), teens (ages 15-18) and young adults (age 18-30) with cancer.
 They also offer a camp for siblings (ages 6-17) who have a brother or sister with cancer.

 CancerCare - CancerCare is a national nonprofit organization that provides free, professional support services to anyone affected by cancer.